 Aultman College provides technology resources for students to support their academic success.
-Student use of technology resources and all information maintained in any form is subject to laws, regulations, contracts, licenses, policies, and procedures.
-This policy broadly applies to all on and off campus events and activities sponsored by the college and/or student organizations.
+Student use of technology resources and all information maintained in any form is subject to laws, regulations, contracts, licenses, policies, and procedures as established by the college.
+This policy broadly applies to all on- and off- campus events and activities sponsored by the college and/or student organizations.

 Students are expected to comply with all policies related to the acceptable, responsible, and lawful use of technology resources.
-Failure to do so is considered a conduct violation that will be investigated and resolved according to college policy.
-Depending on circumstances, infractions may result in disciplinary action up to and including suspension or expulsion, revoked system access privileges, and/or prosecution.
-Appeals will be handled in accordance with college policy.
+Failure to do so is considered a conduct violation that will be investigated and resolved according to College policy.
+Depending on circumstances, infractions may result in disciplinary action up to and including suspension or expulsion, revocation of system access privileges, and/or prosecution.
+Appeals will be handled in accordance with College policy.